The Trouble With Love

 Gail Davies, Walker Igleheart, Pam Rose and Mary Ann Kennedy

-Although currently out of print, this vinyl LP can still be obtained at vintage record stores like The Great Escape.
+Currently out of print, this vinyl LP can be obtained at vintage record stores like The Great Escape.